 A silicone loaf pan pops baked food out mess-free, requiring only a quick rinse and dry.
-For this reason, silicone bakeware seems like a natural fit for a messy and easily baked-on dish like meatloaf.
+For this reason, silicone bakeware is a natural choice for a messy and easily baked-on dish like meatloaf.
 Since meatloaf normally bakes in a broiling pan or on a baking rack on a traditional loaf pan to drain, draining the grease from a meatloaf baked in a silicone loaf pan presents the greatest challenge, while its easy cleanup presents the greatest benefit to this method.

 Preparing the Meatloaf

 Use ground beef with the lowest fat content you can find.
 Reducing the fat content in the meatloaf eliminates some of the grease drainage that will sit in the silicone pan while cooking.

 Add some additional liquid such as ketchup or tomato paste to keep the lower-fat meatloaf moist.
 Adding additional liquid keeps the meatloaf juicy without producing grease in the pan.

 Increase the binding material such as bread crumbs, cereal or oats by 1/4 cup and add one additional egg to help the meatloaf keep its shape in the flexible silicone loaf pan.

 Baking the Meatloaf

 Pre-heat the oven as directed.
 Shape the meat mixture into a loaf and place in the ungreased silicone loaf pan.

 Place the silicone pan containing the meatloaf on a cookie sheet before baking in the oven.
 Because the silicone loaf pan is flexible, removing it from the oven without a sturdy base underneath it can cause grease to spill, which might burn or cause a fire in the oven.